Discover Dibuka Library

 • Dibuka also offers different activities for their readers; such as storytelling and creative workshops for children, and film screenings and literary events for adults.

-• Work and study space, access to the internet, computers and a delicious café next door (Le Café Française).
+• Work and study space, access to the internet, and computers.

 > How to become a member?